OriShD312/100-Days-of-Python-Code/README.md

 - learn about WTForms, an easier way to create and generate forms between Python and HTML.

 Day 62:
-- create a website that uses WRForms to allow users to add their favorite coffee shops with parameters for WiFi, Coffee and Outlet rating.
+- create a website that uses WTForms to allow users to add their favorite coffee shops with parameters for WiFi, Coffee and Outlet rating.

 Day 63:
 - first introduction to SQLite, the most popular database tool used all over the world.
 Uses very specific string commands that are prone to typos.